-On his 221st birth anniversary, we are talking about legendary poet Mirza Ghalib.
+On his death anniversary, we are talking about legendary poet Mirza Ghalib.
 And on this very day, former MP and author of ‘Ghalib: The Man, The Times’, Pavan Varma remembers Ghalib with an exceedingly emotional note.

 “I just want everyone to read Ghalib.
 He would have had something to say about the religious tensions that we see these days.
 He would have said something so apt in his style that people would be brought to their senses.
 This is Ghalib’s relevance in these times.Pavan Varma, Former MP and Author

 The revolt of 1857 left a deep impact on Ghalib as he witnessed history change right before him.
 His contemporaries were dead, and as the last remaining prominent poet, he saw the destruction of his beloved city, Delhi.

 For him to witness the end of the Mughal empire was indeed painful, as with it ended his glorious days as a poet.

 “He could see that although the emperor [Bahadur Shah Zafar] sat in his diwan-e-aam or diwan-e-khaas, it was the British running the empire.
 The Red Fort had come under the colonial rule.
 This pained him and had a deep impact on him.”Pavan Varma, Former MP and Author

 Ghalib loved his city and, hence, was greatly disturbed by how the British took over the Mughal empire.
 Yet, one of his late works, Dastambu, is considered pro-British.
 Pavan Varma calls it a clarification and an indictment that the ‘helpless’ poet wrote about his time.